 A study by Magnuson and colleagues investigated how different single doses of Aspartame affect metabolism and other health parameters in humans, and concluded that Aspartame consumption (even at doses much higher than that expected under typical circumstances) has virtually no impact on metabolism and other blood biomarkers.
 Given that the allowable daily intake of Aspartame is 40 mg per kilogram of bodyweight, it would take around 19 cans of diet soda (for a 75 kg person) to reach this threshold.

 In a similar vein, sucralose has also been demonised heavily for its supposed chlorine content.
 While this is true, as with the previous sweeteners discussed above, the amounts in which this “toxic” “chemical” is present in regular consumption of sucralose is extremely low, and subsequently harmless.

 To summarise, it is quite clear that we consume far less artificial sweeteners than would be required to surpass allowable safety limits for intake.
 The misinformation circulating online - unfortunately - has altered the perception of artificial sweeteners among the general population, creating undeserved notoriety and fear mongering.

-Artificial sweetners are completely fine when consumed in moderation.
-It is only when they are consumed in huge amounts that these chemical can start to negitively affects your health.
+Artificial sweeteners are completely fine when consumed in moderation.
+It is only when they are consumed in huge amounts that these chemical can start to negatively affects your health.